Skip to contents

 #> [1] 0.996

-In addition, grim_total() takes the same arguments but returns only the numerator of the above formula:
+In addition, grim_total() takes the same arguments but returns only the numerator of the fraction in the above formula:

 #> [1] 28